bhartl/docker-tutorial/Readme.md

 - This allows, for instance, to run different versions of your application in different containers on a single machine.
 - With docker, each application runs in its isolated environment, which can be turned down with `docker-compose down --rmi all`.
 - So, docker helps us to **consistently** *build, run and ship* our *applications*.

+### Basic Terminologies

+- **Docker Image**: In very simple terms, a docker image is just like an ISO image file used to install any OS.
+You can view all (publicly available) docker images on DockerHub
+- **Docker Container**: When a Docker Image runs it becomes a Docker Container.
+- **Dockerfile**: A Dockerfile contains all the code to set up a docker container, from downloading the docker image, over setting up the environment to running an application.

 ## Virtual Machines vs Containers